spectrocloud/librarium/docs/docs-content/getting-started/gcp/update-k8s-cluster.md

 | Cluster profile updates  | Change the cluster profile in place.                                               | Palette detects the difference between the provisioned resources and this profile.
 A pending update is available to clusters using this profile.
 Apply pending updates to the clusters you want to update. |
 | Cluster overrides        | Change the configuration of a single deployed cluster outside its cluster profile. | Save and apply the changes you've made to your cluster.                                                                                                                                                    |

-This tutorial will teach you how to update a cluster deployed with Palette to Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) cloud providers.
+This tutorial will teach you how to update a cluster deployed with Palette to Google Cloud Platform (GCP).
 You will explore each cluster update method and learn how to apply these changes using Palette.

 ## Prerequisites